Shumel-coder/TodoApp/README.md

 # TodoApp

 TodoApp is a full-stack application for managing tasks effectively.
 The application features a responsive frontend built with React and TypeScript and a robust backend powered by Java and Spring Boot.
-With features like CRUD operations for todos, and a clean user interface, TodoApp is designed to make task management simple and intuitive.
+With features like user login, CRUD operations for todos, and a clean user interface, TodoApp is designed to make task management simple and intuitive.

 ## Features

+- User Registration/Login
 - Create, Read, Update, and Delete (CRUD) operations for tasks.
 - Responsive design for seamless use across devices.
 - Backend API developed with Spring Boot.